TURTED/turted-bundle/README.md

 # TurtedBundle
-Bundle to send events to a TURTED server from Symfony2/3
+Bundle to send events from Symfony2+ to a TURTED server